OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:13

-Then a voice said to him, “Get up, Peter.
-Kill and eat.”
+Then a voice said to him, “Arise, Peter; kill and eat.”

 ## Acts 10:14